SSalem00/Python-Injector-TTsunrise/README.md

 If you prefer the original Win32 GUI, a decompiled and updated version of the old TeamFD DLL is included in `Source/decompiled TeamFD Injector/` — screenshots of both the original and updated versions are in there too.

-`TTsunriseInjector.exe` is the injector with a new UI — it launches Toontown launcher, waits for the game to load, and automatically hooks to the game PID.
+`TTsunriseInjector.exe` is the injector with a new UI — it launches Toontown launcher, waits 15 seconds for the game to load, and automatically hooks to the game PID.
 It also automatically reinjects to a new game process if the game crashes or closes.

 ---